 To benefit from all of the analysis abilities ALM Octane offers, you must:

 - Assign items to application modules

-- Create rules to assign automated tests
+- Create and manage rules to assign automated tests

 - Use commit messages to associate SCM changes with ALM Octane stories.
 For details, see Track changes committed to your Source Control Management system.